ntm-development/weebyapi-guide/guide/weeby-api/webhooks.md

 Before you can start working with Webhooks, you will need to go and visit the [Weeby API Dashboard](https://weebyapi.xyz/dashboard).
 Make sure that you are accepted first into Weeby API by applying for a token using the `/apply` command with the Weeby API bot, or using the [apply](https://weebyapi.xyz/dashboard/apply) page.

 ## Events
 If you would like to receive updates from the API without making requests.
-You can setup our event webhook system to get events whenever a user votes your bot on [Top.gg](https://top.gg/), a new punishment was added and more.
+You can setup our event webhook system to get events whenever a user votes your bot or server on [Top.gg](https://top.gg/).

 To verify requests are coming from Weeby API, we will provide the Authorization header with your Webhook Authorization token.
 It's recommended to verify every request to ensure it is coming from Weeby API.